danielbowden/danielbowden.github.io/travel/_posts/2015-04-01-florida-sunsandbeaches.md

 {% include image.html img="images/travel/NewOrleans-StreetMusicians.jpg" title="South Beach" %}

 South Beach gave me plenty of opportunity to hang around the beach enjoying the hot weather and getting my tan back.
 The water is a warm ??25ºC?? and a clear blue colour.
-As per usual I did a lot of exploring on foot and found an island where all the rich people and celebrities live with private golf course and wharfs.
+As per usual I did a lot of exploring on foot and found an island where all the rich people and celebrities live with a private ferry, no bridge, and a private golf course.

 I'm now on a plane flying back west from Miami → Austin, Texas and am looking forward to all the Texan BBQ!